Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Numerical examples

-For each candidate design evaluated during the optimization, the robust metrics are estimated via MC-FEA with $N_{MC} = 500$ Monte Carlo samples, introducing heteroscedastic observation noise as modeled in Eq. \eqref{eq_noise}.
-The Isomap-based dimensionality reduction maps the $M$-dimensional attribute vectors of each categorical variable to an $m$-dimensional latent representation ($m \ll M$), and the resulting discrete anchor set $\mathcal{A}_{cat}$ (Eq. \eqref{anchor_set}) forms the foundation of the COBALT search space.
-The total latent dimensionality is $D = m \times 10$.
-Fig. \ref{fig:tenbar_convergence} presents the convergence histories of the robust objective $\mathcal{J}_{robust}$, the buckling constraints in y and z directions and the mass constraint for all iterations over 200 MC-FEA evaluations.
+MC-FEA with $N_{MC}=500$ samples gives the robust metrics for each candidate under heteroscedastic noise (Eq.~\eqref{eq_noise}).
+Isomap embeds each $M$-dimensional attribute vector into $m$ latent coordinates with $m\ll M$.
+The anchor set $\mathcal{A}_{\texttt{cat}}$ (Eq.~\eqref{anchor_set}) is the COBALT search space.
+The full latent dimension is $D=4m$.
+Fig. \ref{fig:tenbar_convergence} presents the convergence histories of the robust objective $\mathcal{J}_{\texttt{robust}}$, the buckling constraints in y and z directions and the mass constraint for all iterations over 200 MC-FEA evaluations.
 After 40 iterations, the robust objective converges and all the design constraints are satisfied.